Mark McGwire's name may as well be synonymous with two words: home runs and steroids.

-However, McGwire’s accomplishments on the diamond will forever be tainted by steroid use.
+However, McGwire's playing career will forever be tainted by steroid use.
 He admitted in 2010 to using performance-enhancing drugs throughout his MLB career and thus never received his own bust in the Baseball Hall of Fame.
-He wasn’t banned from the game like Pete Rose, but his reputation was tarnished forever.
+He wasn't banned from the game like Pete Rose, but his reputation was tarnished forever.

 Born in Pomona, California, Mark David McGwire grew up in an athletic family.
 One brother, Dan McGwire, played quarterback in the NFL for the Seattle Seahawks and Miami Dolphins in the 1990s.
 His other brother, Jay McGwire, became a bodybuilder and wrote about their shared steroid use in a 2010 book.

 McGwire became a two-way All-American talent at USC.
 He was named the Sporting News 1984 National Player of the Year.
-Big Mac finished his collegiate career with 54 home runs and a 2.93 ERA in 28 career appearances on the mound.
+Big Mac finished his collegiate career with more than 50 home runs and a 2.93 ERA in 28 career appearances on the mound.

 MLB & Playing Contracts

 McGwire burst onto the scene as a rookie with the A's in 1987.
 At 6-foot-5 and 225 pounds, he clubbed an MLB single-season rookie record 49 home runs and won American League Rookie of the Year.
 The mark fell 30 years later when New York Yankees rookie Aaron Judge slugged 52 in 2017.

 McGwire and teammate Jose Canseco became known as the "Bash Brothers" in Oakland.
 The two power hitters hit tape-measure shots and helped lead the A's to three AL pennants from 1988-90 and a World Series win in 1989.

 At the same time, the first baseman showed prowess in the field by winning the 1990 AL Gold Glove Award.
 He won his first Silver Slugger Award in 1992.
 He did it again in 1996.